A major new commission by Japanese artist Koki Tanaka, which was his first solo exhibition in the UK.

-Leading out of Tanaka’s interest in ‘victory gardens’ which were set up during World War 2 to help feed the nation, local residents will work with the artist to make food for The Showroom’s neighbourhood networking lunch, using wartime recipes and ingredients that were typically grown in victory gardens.
-The group will eat surrounded by film footage of air raids, the sound of contemporary bombing raids, and tyre fragments referencing The Showroom building’s former use during the war.
+Leading out of Tanaka’s interest in ‘victory gardens’ which were set up during World War 2 to help feed the nation, local residents worked with the artist to make food for The Showroom’s neighbourhood networking lunch, using wartime recipes and ingredients that were typically grown in victory gardens.
+The group ate surrounded by film footage of air raids, the sound of contemporary bombing raids, and tyre fragments referencing The Showroom building’s former use during the war.

 Durational Proposal: Walking as Someone Else or Someone Who Lived a Long Time Ago

 Precarious Tasks #15: Exchange of our Clothes and Books as Exchanging our Body and Thoughts (Reconfiguration)